ravindub/Library-System-MongoDB/README.md

 ## Oracle Version:

-- Here's the link to the Oracle version fo the same project. https://github.com/ravindub/Library-System-MongoDB
+- Here's the link to the Oracle version of the same project. https://github.com/ravindub/Library-System-MongoDB